Glu Mobile: History

 On September 3, 2014, PlayFirst was acquired by Glu.
 The official statement from Glu Mobile CEO Niccolo de Masi read "We are pleased to officially add PlayFirst to the Glu family and look forward to delivering new DASH products to a worldwide audience."

 In April 2015, Chinese company Tencent paid $126 million for a 15% stake in Glu Mobile.
 It had 20.8% as of 2017.

+On November 4, 2016, Glu purchased the mobile app developer Crowdstar, buying their mobile games including Covet Fashion.

 On December 22, 2016, it was announced that Glu Mobile had acquired the trivia game QuizUp for US$7.5 million.
 On January 20, 2021, QuizUp was removed from appstores, and on January 21, 2021, it was announced that QuizUp will be discontinued on March 22, 2021.
 Since then, all purchases are disabled.

 In November 2016, Nick Earl became CEO.
 The majority stake of Glu shares are held by institutions: at the start of the third quarter of 2012, institutional ownership was 78% of the outstanding shares according to Google Finance.

 Electronic Arts announced in February 2021 that it plans to acquire Glu in a deal estimated at US$2.4 billion.
 On the same day of the announcement of the deal, it was revealed that the companies expect the acquisition to close in the second quarter of 2021.
 In April 2021, EA completed the acquisition of Glu Mobile.
+Following the shutdown of EA Sports MLB Tap Sports and F1 Mobile Racing mobile games, EA announced it would lay off "a small number of staff" from Glu Mobile.
+Glu Mobile's 2021 Q4 earnings and revenues surpassed estimates.